RorriMaesu/anyDoc2PDF/README.md

 > Note: The screenshots folder will be created when you take actual screenshots of your application.

-## Features
+## ✨ Features

-- **Multiple Format Support**: Convert various document formats to PDF
+- **Multiple Format Support**: Convert various document formats to PDF with ease
-- **High-Quality Output**: Professional-grade PDF conversion with preserved formatting
+- **High-Quality Output**: Professional-grade PDF conversion with perfectly preserved formatting
 - **100% Private & Secure**: All processing happens client-side - your files never leave your browser
 - **No Registration Required**: No accounts, no email collection, just instant conversion
-- **Modern UI**: Elegant, responsive design with smooth animations
+- **Modern UI**: Elegant, responsive design with smooth animations that delight users
-- **Dark Mode Support**: Easy on the eyes with automatic theme detection
+- **Dark Mode Support**: Easy on the eyes with automatic theme detection for comfortable use
-- **Completely Free**: No hidden fees, no premium tiers, no limitations
+- **Completely Free**: No hidden fees, no premium tiers, no limitations - *made possible by [generous supporters](https://www.buymeacoffee.com/rorrimaesu)*
+- **Continuous Improvements**: Regular updates and new features - *your [support](https://www.buymeacoffee.com/rorrimaesu) drives our development*

-## Supported File Types
+## 📄 Supported File Types

 - **Documents**: Word (.docx, .doc), PDF, Rich Text (.rtf)
 - **Spreadsheets**: Excel (.xlsx, .xls), CSV